techworldwithmurali/helm-zero-to-hero/README.md

   - `helm lint`
   - `helm repo`

-## Day 8: Deploying Applications with Helm 2
+## Day 8: Deploy a sample application in Kubernetes using Helm 2

 - Deploy sample application using Helm 2